SharePoint/sp-dev-docs/docs/embedded/tutorials/metadata.md

 ## List columns in a fileStorageContainer

-This API will let callers enumerate the columns in a fileStorageContainer.
+This API lets callers enumerate the columns in a fileStorageContainer.

 ##### Required permissions (at least one of)